General policies and principles for the Library's collections are stated in the General Collection Development Policy.

 U.C. subject specialists in Philosophy and Religion participate in a discussion forum about new resources such as journal databases, e-book database collections, and other major resources for potential system-wide purchase requiring a cost-sharing model.
 This endeavor sometimes proceeds with assistance from California Digital Library (CDL).

-Author: gerardo colmenar
+Subject librarian: gerardo colmenar

 Policy Last Updated: 4 June 2015